daijro/browserforge/README.md

 ```
 Parameters:
     screen (Screen, optional): Screen constraints for the generated fingerprint.
-    strict (bool): Whether to raise an exception if the constraints are too strict.
+    strict (bool, optional): Whether to raise an exception if the constraints are too strict.
+Default is False.
+    mock_webrtc (bool, optional): Whether to mock WebRTC when injecting the fingerprint.
+Default is False.
+    slim (bool, optional): Disables performance-heavy evasions when injecting the fingerprint.
 Default is False.
     **header_kwargs: Header generation options for HeaderGenerator
 ```